Skip to main content

 As this Automation's trigger is "added to a filter", you can actually see the whole trigger record in the "event details" in the Logs tab, including the field we are referring to in this replacement code:

 As with other dynamic replacement codes, you need to refer to the field exactly (i.e. with correct spelling, capitalization and spacing), using the API name rather than the label name if it's a system (default/standard) field.
-As well as the logs event details shown above, you can check the field names in our API documentation and (in some cases) in the "Fields" tab of the "Data" Global Tool.
+As well as the logs event details shown above, you can check the field names in our API documentation and (in some cases) in the "Fields" tab of the "Data Model" Global Tool.

 In the step example above, the replacement code starts with "object" because it's referring to the record in the trigger, but you can also refer to other steps in Get steps, meaning you can even get from a Get step!
 We can see this in the next step example: